MatthieuRu/kpi-reporting/README.md

 This **notebook** is considered as the same time as the main & README to learn how to use the package.

-They is 4 differents steps in the project:
+They is 4 different steps in the project:
 1. Introduction
 2. Create the Fake Database & Tables.
 3. Generate the fake Dataset.
 4. Report 3 relevant KPIs.

-- ```git clone the project``` *Git clone the project from Github.*
+- ```git clone git@github.com:MatthieuRu/take-home-assignement.git``` *Git clone the project from Github.*
 - ```./start.sh``` *Launch the docker images including the postgre server*
 - ```conda env create``` *Create the conda environment based on the environment.yml.*
 - ```conda activate assigenment``` *Activate the conda environment.*
 - ```pytest src -v -s``` *Run the unit tests.*
-- ```jupyter notebook README.ypnb``` *You can copy paster the Readme and start to play with the package*
+- ```jupyter notebook README.ypnb``` *You can copy paste the README.ipynb and start to play with the package*

 ### 1. Introduction

-Before to start the project, all the stakeholder of these project has discussed about the expect output of the package:
+Before to start the project, the stakeholders of these project has discussed about the expected output of the package:
 - The Data Analyst & Engineer is playing the role of *Product Owner* and *Development Team*.
-- The Leadership team is the playing the *client*'s role.
+- The Leadership team is playing the *client*'s role.

-After the discussion, the ouptut of the KPI should cover the different topics:
+After the discussion, the ouptut of the KPI should cover some topics:
 1. The Company's Revenue
 2. The Client's Retention
 3. The Product's Usage

-In this context. a list of  3 KPI / 3 user stories has been approved by both team in term of getting all the information needed by the Leadership team:
+In this context, a list of  3 KPI / 3 user stories has been approved by both team in term of getting all the information needed by the Leadership team:

 **List of User story:**